Our Presentations

 Restrictions:

-All our original presentations in PowerPoint
+All our original presentations in PowerPoint format posted to the web are

-Is your material copyrighted and may I use it?
+material copyrighted and may I use it?

-RESTRICTIONS: You may NOT copy our work, put your name on it, and turn it in as your work.
+The question was: May I use your material?
+The answer is - absolutely, in your classroom for your students, with some restrictions as follows: You may NOT copy our work, put your name on it, and turn it in as your work.
 You may NOT post our work to the web without our written permission, be it on your site or any other site.
 You may NOT frame our site.
 You may NOT sell copies of our work without our written permission.
+To do so is copyright infraction, which is against the law, and violators can be prosecuted.
+The only exception to this is our publisher; our publisher may post our work on his site with our thanks for all his help.

 Links: If you need our permission to link to our site, you have it!
 Links to our site are encouraged and appreciated.
 Thanks!